dmayes403/timesheet_walkthrough/unit-03/component-template.md

 </mat-toolbar>
 ```

-We also need to style this component so that it fits well in our component.
+We also need to style this component so that it fits well.
 Paste the below code into your `top-navbar.component.scss` file

 ```
 .material-icons {